 Turnkey vanpool services contracted by MTC.
-This program will have eligibility beginning FY2019-20, and is subject to funding cap at levels no greater than the projected apportionments generated by vanpool reporting in the urbanized area.
+This program is subject to funding cap at levels no greater than the projected apportionments generated by vanpool reporting in the urbanized area.

-Safety 15
+Safety

 Safety/Security - projects addressing potential threats to life and/or property.
 The project may be maintenance of existing equipment or new safety capital investments.
 Includes computer/communications systems with a primary purpose of communicating with/controlling safety systems, including ventilation fans, fire suppression, fire alarm, intruder detection, CCTV cameras, and emergency "blue light" phones.
 Adequate justification that the proposed project will address safety and/or security issues must be provided.
 The TFWG will be provided an opportunity to review proposed projects before a project is programmed funds in a final program.
 Projects that contribute to a 1% security requirement will be considered Score 16.